-Let’s face it, everybody itches, but we scratch for different reasons.
-Whether it be bug bites, rashes, allergic reactions, or that chunky wool sweater Grandma gave us last Christmas, there are many different triggers that cause these annoying irritations.
-In this post we explore wether there is a connection between itchy skin and food.
+Is itchy skin getting you down?
+Let’s face it, everybody itches and we all scratch for different reasons.
+For instance, whether it’s bug bites, rashes, allergic reactions, or that chunky wool sweater Grandma gave us last Christmas, we all itch.
+Above all, there are many different triggers that cause these annoying irritations.
+Subsequently, in this post we explore whether there is a connection between itchy skin and food.

 Some common triggers include: